genexuslabs/SDExtensionsSample/README.md

 - Run the command `gradlew uploadArchives` from the `SampleModule` directory.

 ### Considerations
 - Take into account that this project uses the latest `FlexibleClient` version installed at `GENEXUS_REPO`.
-If you need to work with an specific one, you will have to replace it in [library/build.gradle](https://github.com/genexuslabs/SDExtensionsSample/blob/master/SampleModule/library/build.gradle) file.
+If you need to work with a specific one, you will have to replace it in [library/build.gradle](https://github.com/genexuslabs/SDExtensionsSample/blob/master/SampleModule/library/build.gradle) file.

 ## Further reading